Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Side Effects & Safety

-The most significant danger is interference with streptavidin-based laboratory blood tests.
-In sandwich assays (troponin, TSH, PSA, hCG), biotin forces values falsely low.
-In competitive assays (Free T4, T3, estradiol, cortisol, testosterone), it forces values falsely high.
-The combination of falsely depressed TSH and falsely elevated Free T4/T3 has a specific medical term: Factitious Graves' Disease.
-A 2025 paper (PMC12348524) identified a new interference category: biotin also disrupts allergy diagnostics (IgE assays).
-The FDA's November 2017 safety communication was triggered by a confirmed patient death from a missed heart attack due to falsely low troponin.
-The AACC (American Association for Clinical Chemistry) issued matching guidance.
-Case reports document euthyroid patients undergoing unnecessary thyroidectomies, inappropriate anti-thyroid medications, and missed prostate cancer recurrence - all from biotin-induced lab artifacts.
-The FDA updated this warning in November 2019.
-Washout protocol: stop biotin 48-72 hours before blood work for OTC doses (5-10 mg/day); 72 hours to 7 days for therapeutic doses (100+ mg/day).
-Patients with renal impairment exhibit significantly higher baseline biotin concentrations and vastly prolonged elimination rates, making standard washout guidelines insufficient.
-In acute emergency settings where prior biotin cessation was impossible, clinical pathologists can use streptavidin-agarose bead procedures to strip exogenous biotin from serum, allowing accurate cardiac biomarker measurement - inform laboratory personnel immediately of recent biotin use.
-At standard multivitamin doses (30-150 mcg), interference risk is negligible.
-Skin breakouts and acne may occur above 5,000 mcg.
+Biotin is gentle on the body itself.
+The real hazard is what it does to your blood tests.
+It interferes with streptavidin-based lab assays: in sandwich assays (troponin, TSH, PSA, hCG) it forces the number falsely low, and in competitive assays (Free T4, T3, estradiol, cortisol, testosterone) it forces the number falsely high.
+Falsely low TSH plus falsely high Free T4/T3 even has its own name: Factitious Graves' Disease.
+A 2025 paper (PMC12348524) found a new category of this problem: biotin also throws off allergy testing (IgE assays).
+The FDA's November 2017 safety communication came after a confirmed patient death, a missed heart attack caused by falsely low troponin, and the AACC (American Association for Clinical Chemistry) issued matching guidance.
+Case reports describe healthy (euthyroid) patients getting unnecessary thyroid removal, the wrong anti-thyroid drugs, and missed prostate cancer recurrence, all from biotin-induced lab artifacts.
+The FDA updated the warning in November 2019.
+So here is the practical part: stop biotin 48-72 hours before blood work for OTC doses (5-10 mg/day), and 72 hours to 7 days for therapeutic doses (100+ mg/day).
+If your kidneys are impaired, you clear biotin much more slowly and run higher baseline levels, so those standard washout windows may not be enough.
+In an emergency where you could not stop in time, pathologists can strip the biotin out of your serum with streptavidin-agarose beads to get an accurate cardiac reading, so tell the lab staff right away that you have been taking it.
+At everyday multivitamin doses (30-150 mcg), none of this is a concern.
+Above 5,000 mcg, you may also see breakouts and acne.

 Product Scores